Ira-Project/lastword/MVP/Experiment 8 with GPT Assistant.md

 ### Step Finder Prompt

 You will be given a question on probability.
-You have to list the steps and formulas needed to solve that particular question.
-Do not perform any calculations.
-Your response will strictly be in the following format:
+You have to execute the step_finder function to derive the steps and formulas needed to solve a particular question.
+The question will be referenced by the question number as listed below.

-Question: _____ \n
-Steps: _____ \n
-Formulas: _____ \n

-The "Question" field will derive the questions referenced by question number listed below.
-The "Steps" field will list the steps needed to solve the problem.
-Remember to list only the general steps and do not tailor the steps to that particular question.
-Do not perform any calculations.
-The "Formulas" field will list all formulas that are needed to solve this problem.
-Do not perform any calculations.
-Remember to list formulas for probability in a general manner and not tailored to that specific question.

 The questions and the correct answers are listed as follows:
 1) Question: Ashley's class is doing experiments with probability.
 They have a box with 3 green balls, 2 blue balls, and 5 red balls.
 Ashley takes a ball from the box, keeps the ball, and passes the box to Manuel.
 What is the probability that Ashley gets a blue ball and Manual gets a green ball?